..Are L.D.S (Mormons) Christian?

 *In this article I will will be referring to those who are commonly known as Mormons as LDS members out of respect for their desire to be called that*

 If you have ever encountered an LDS member and spoken to them about faith, you may have left a bit confused.
 They call themselves Christians, they use a lot of the same words that a Christian would, they believe in God, they believe in Jesus, they read the Bible, etc. Even with all this information, something probably felt off and you may not have been able to put your finger on why that is.
 This article will look specifically at the LDS doctrine of God the Father to see if they mean the same thing as Christians when they use the word “Father”.
-There are many angles that could be explored to highlight the differences between the LDS doctrine of God and the Christian doctrine of God, but for the sake of brevity, this article will only look at a few.
+There are many angles that I could explore to highlight some of the differences between the LDS doctrine of God and the Christian doctrine of God, but for the sake of brevity of this article, we will only look at a few of these reasons.

 *From this point forward the word “God” will be referring to God the Father *